Don’t be afraid to try something new. Because life gets boring when you stay within the limits. Plus, great things never came from comfort zones.

-It’s easy to get caught up and comfortable in our routines.
-Trying new things or breaking those routines can be scary.
+I know.
+It’s easy to get caught up and be comfortable in our routines.
+Trying something new or breaking those routines can be scary.
 What if we don’t like the new thing we try?
-With if it hurts us?
-What if it causes problems for us down the road?
+Will it hurts?
+Would it cause problems for us down the road?

 Some of those questions are valid.
 They are our instincts preventing us from doing things that will genuinely cause us harm.